Sales of audiobooks are increasing steadily and point to a bright future. Are you ready to self-publish audiobooks?

 If you are serious about getting your books out to more readers, or in this case, listeners, then you should be looking at what choices you have.

-Depending on where you live, investigate the options available to you and give some thought to publishing an audio version.
+Depending on where you live, investigate the options available to you, and give some thought to how you can self-publish audiobooks.

 However, as with all new markets, getting in early is always better than arriving late.